Stabilized Benders decomposition for energy planning under climate uncertainty: Conclusion

-Although the literature does not offer any obvious further enhancements of BD for planning renewable energy systems under climate uncertainty, there are still several promising approaches for further improvement.
-To present them, we again follow the categorization of enhancements introduced in \citet{Rahmaniani2017}: \begin{itemize} \item \textbf{Solution procedure}: Considering most of the run-time is spent on the SPs, solving approximations instead of the original SPs can further increase performance, especially in early iterations.
+There are further conceivable improvements to the algorithm described in this paper.
+To list them, we again follow the categorization of enhancements introduced in \citet{Rahmaniani2017}: \begin{itemize} \item \textbf{Solution procedure}: Considering most of the run-time is spent on the SPs, solving approximations instead of the original SPs can further increase performance.
 Not solving SPs to optimality in the current algorithm already exploits that valid cuts do not require exact solutions.
 Conceivable approximation methods include surrogate models based on machine learning, geometric interpolation, or using a reduced temporal resolution \citep{Neumann2021,Mazzi2021,Goeke2021a}.
-Approximations face two challenges though: First, the high dimensionality of inputs to the SP that corresponds to the number of complicating capacity variables.
-Second, the use of asymptotically inexact oracles also requires a revision of the stabilization method.
+However, approximations face two challenges: First, the high dimensionality of inputs to the SP corresponds to the number of complicating capacity variables.
+Second, using asymptotically inexact oracles also requires a revision of the stabilization method.
+The use of on-demand accuracy oracles appears promising.
+Introducing a solver component that allows to skip iterations and replace by them with approximations if they do no meet a predefined descent target is a natural extension of the current algorithm \citep{Ackooij2014}.

 \item \textbf{Solution generation}: Although heuristic methods are insufficient for adequate planning, they can greatly narrow the solution space of the MP to improve convergence.
-This approach also offers synergies with the selection of representative weather years for the planning problem in the first place.
-For instance, solving the deterministic problem for specific weather years, as performed in section \ref{clus}, is not only useful for clustering weather years, but can also derive lower and upper bounds for capacity variables or system costs.
+This approach also offers synergies with the selection of representative climatic years for the planning problem in the first place.
+For instance, solving the deterministic problem for specific climatic years, as performed in section \ref{clus}, is not only useful for clustering climatic years, but can also derive lower and upper bounds for capacity variables or system costs.

-Furthermore, this paper focuses on basic stabilization methods, but the literature provides various refinements and, thus, presents additional opportunities for improvement.

 \item \textbf{Cut generation}: The disproportional impact storage technologies have on the run-time that was discussed at the end of section \ref{res1} suggests the algorithm would benefit from advanced cut generation.
 However, the size of the SPs still poses an obstacle to this approach.
 Therefore, refined approaches that only solve a modified but not the original SP are most promising \citep{Papadakos2008,Sherali2013}.